Table of contents

 - The leading causes of disabilities are medical conditions like mental health and musculoskeletal issues.

-- Once you submit the required documents, the insurance provider will assign a claims examiner to your case.
+- Once you submit the required claim forms, the insurance provider will assign a claims examiner to your case.

 - If approved, you will receive insurance benefits at the end of the month after completing your waiting period.